flexpool/frontend/src/docs/lt/faq/mining-theory/what-are-stale-shares.md

 ---
-title: Kas yra Stale Shares?
-Kaip jie veikia mano pelningumą?
+title: What are Stale Shares?
+How they affect my profitability?
-level: pradedantysis
+level: beginner
 ---

-Stale shares yra shares, kurios buvo išsiųstos į poola pasibaigus jų galiojimo laikui.
-Tai tiesiogiai veikia jūsų pelningumą, todėl rekomenduojama juos išlaikyti kuo mažesnius.
+Stale shares are shares that were sent to the pool after they were expired.
+This directly affects your profitability, and it is recommended to keep them as low as possible.

-Įprastas stale rodiklis yra mažiau nei 1%.
-Viskas aukščiau nepriimtina, nebent esate toli nuo artimiausio „Flexpool“ regiono.
+Normal stale rate is the stale rate below 1%.
+Everything above in unacceptable unless you are located far away from the closest Flexpool region.

-Patarimai, kaip sumažinti stale rate:
+Tips for reducing the stale rate:

-* Vietoj „Wi-Fi“ naudokite „Ethernet“.
+* Use Ethernet instead of Wi-Fi.
-* Naudokite kabelio / pluošto jungtį (ne mobilųjį).
+* Use Cable/Fiber connection (not mobile).
-* Įsitikinkite, kad išjungėte „Ethernet“ energijos taupymo režimą, jei jį įgalinote.
+* Make sure that you've disabled the Ethernet power save mode, if you have one enabled.

-Dalykai, dėl kurių atsiranda stale shares:
+Things that cause stale shares:
-* Delsos laikas tarp jūsų darbuotojo ir poolo serverio
+* Latency between your worker and pool server
-* Prasta kasimo programinė įranga
+* Poor miner software
 * Packet loss
 * Jitter